Common Law & Statutes

 In most other coastal states the intertidal land is owned by the state in trust for the public under the public trust doctrine.
 This generally entitles the public to use the intertidal zone for recreational purposes as well as such things as fishing and navigation.

-What state statutes are relevant to access issues?
+What State and Federal statutes are relevant to access issues?

 State laws affecting public access to the shore include: